Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Jackson Pollock killed in automobile accident".</h2 head><h3 quote align='center'>"American painter Jackson Pollock, a leading exponent of Abstract Expressionism who received great fame and serious recognition for his radical poured, or \u201cdrip,\u201d technique, died this day in 1956 in an automobile accident.
-Take our quiz about famous artists".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Phonograph invented by Thomas Alva Edison".</h2 head><h3 quote align='center'>"On this day in 1877, American inventor Thomas Alva Edison made perhaps his most original discovery, the phonograph, and his early recordings were indentations embossed into a sheet of tinfoil by a vibrating stylus.
+Take our quiz about inventors and their inventions".</h3 quote></h3 OTD